 As already touched upon in the introductory post for this blog, the way Kippenberger manipulated the pallets removed some of its essential features, thereby allowing it to enter into the realm of art.
 The proportions Neuburger associates with modernist architecture only arise if the pallets are cut up into smaller pieces and don't occur when they are 'stacked and arranged in rows' of 4-3-2-1 pallets respectively.

 A pallet is thus very a commonplace object with many rich associations, but only if that idea of the commonplace is in some sense subverted can it be seen as art.
-Which is confirmed by the many examples of works with pallets that I've encountered in the last few years, including some wonderful examples in Styrofoam from Honoré δ’O that unfortunately I couldn't find any photographs of.
+Which is confirmed by the many examples of works with pallets that I've encountered in the last few years.